What To Do After A Child Has Died

 - it can be helpful to have a support person through this time

-- after the death of a child or young person, a number of different people are likely to become involved - who is involved will depend on how your child died
+- after the death of a child or young person, a number of different people may become involved

 - trying to get on with life after your child has died is very hard because at first, every minute can be full of reminders